Please complete the enrollment form below. Please contact us if you have any questions. You will be contacted afterward.

 Tuition / Payment Procedures / Late Fees

 Your specific rates will be outlined in your desired class schedule.
 Tuition is payable in advance.
-Payment may be made online, check, money order or cash.
-A $5.00 per 15 minutes late pickup fee will be assessed for all children picked up after assigned pick up time. $10 an hour will be assessed for full-time students who exceed 9 hours in a day.
+Payment may be made online, check, money order, or cash.
+A $5.00 per 15 minutes late pickup fee will be assessed for all children picked up after the assigned pick-up time. $10 an hour will be assessed for full-time students who exceed 9 hours in a day.
 This must be paid in cash at the time of pickup, or before the child’s next regularly scheduled day.
 This will be strictly enforced, and habitual tardiness may result in termination of services.

 Hours of Operation / Arrival and Departures

-Children are to arrive clean and fed (unless arriving just before a meal time).
+Children are to arrive clean and fed (unless arriving just before a mealtime).
 Our normal procedure is to release the child only to his/her parents, or someone else the parents designate in writing.
-It is required by state law that all parents sign their child in and out each day.
-For your convenience, a sign in/out sheet, pen, and a clock are located by the door, this gives us a written record of the child’s attendance, hours, and the person who brought or picked up the child each day.
+It is required by state law that all parents sign their children in and out each day.
+For your convenience, a sign-in/out sheet, pen, and a clock are located by the door, this gives us a written record of the child’s attendance, hours, and the person who brought or picked up the child each day.